RetroDECK/ES-DE/USERGUIDE.md

 #### Bally Astrocade

-Place the ROMs in the astrocde directory, the files must have the short MAME names such as _astrobat.zip_ and _conan.zip_.
+Place the ROMs in the `~/ROMs/astrocde` directory, the files must have the short MAME names such as _astrobat.zip_ and _conan.zip_.
 If using MAME standalone then no further setup is required and the games should just launch.

-But if using the _MAME - Current_ RetroArch core, then a hash file must be added inside the RetroArch system directory at this location:
+If instead using the _MAME - Current_ RetroArch core, then a hash file must be added inside the RetroArch system directory at this location:

 ```
 mame/hash/astrocde.xml